 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W dual fuel inverter generators, the DuroMax XP4500iH is on the expensive side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W dual fuel inverter generators, the DuroMax XP4500iH is on the expensive side of the price range.

 While certainly not the cheapest of its kind, purchasing it would most likely also mean enjoying the reliability of a high-end product.